danwing/https-local-domains/draft-thomson-https-local-domains.md

 connection to the short name MUST NOT be used by the client after the TLS handshake completes and the server MUST terminate the TLS handshake after the Finished message by sending TLS close_notify.

+> Discussion: A short name could be entirely handled on the client.
+The disadvantage to client-side handling is each client might choose its own short name (one user chooses "office printer", another chooses "downstairs printer", another doesn't bother choosing a short name at all).
+While annoying to manage those different names, it is not a severe problem.

 # Raw Public Keys {#rpk}